Spread the Word: 10 Flu Myths Revealed

 - You may be exposed to a flu virus that is not included in the seasonal flu vaccine.
 There are many different flu viruses that circulate every year.
 The flu vaccine is made to protect against the three or four flu viruses that research suggests will be most common.

-So as a newly informed flu reader - go out and spread the word about why most people should receive the flu vaccine each year.
+So as a newly informed flu reader, go out and spread the word about why most people should receive the flu vaccine each year.
 It’s a simple way to protect yourself and your loved ones.
 Please discuss any health questions or concerns you may have with a medical professional.
-It’s definitely worth a shot.